nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <div tags="m--cs2103">

 This deliverable links back to the following point made earlier:

+> 1. ...
->We should start each iteration with a clear, detailed, and precise plan of the intended outcome of that iteration.
+> 2. we should start each iteration with a clear, detailed, and precise plan of the intended outcome of that iteration.

 * **Collate into a document the _complete_ detailed description of the intended behavior of the product at `{{ version_first }}`.**
   * For convenience, let us call it a 'User Guide draft', although it is not meant to resemble [the final form of the UG]({{ url_ab3_upstream_website }}/UserGuide.html)).